awarebayes/RecNN/readme.md

 <img src="./res/gen_dist.png">
 </p>

-It doesnt seem to overfit much.
+It doesn't seem to overfit much.
 Here you can see the Kernel Density Estimation for Autoencoder Reconstruction scores.
 I use it as an anomaly detection metric.
 (Wasserstein Distance = ~50)

 <p align="center">
 <img src="./res/Anomaly_Detection.png">